When Alex was in dental hygiene school, she suddenly developed allergy symptoms—sneezing, runny nose, itchy eyes, and

 According to the American Academy of Allergy, Asthma, and Immunology, latex allergy occurs when the body’s immune system reacts to proteins found in the natural rubber latex.
 People with latex allergy are most apt to react to products made of thin, stretchy latex, such as that found in disposable gloves, condoms, and balloons, which are high in these proteins.
 Products made of hard rubber, such as tires, don’t seem to cause as many allergic reactions.
 Items made using synthetic latex, such as latex paint, do not trigger allergy.

-Powdered latex gloves may exacerbate allergic reactions because the proteins in latex fasten to the powder.
+Powdered latex gloves may worsen allergic reactions because the proteins in latex fasten to the powder.
 When powdered gloves are removed, latex protein/powder particles get into the air, where they can be inhaled and come into contact with body membranes.

-Three types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
+3 types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
 Irritant contact dermatitis

 —The development of dry, itchy, irritated areas on the skin, usually the hands.
 The irritation is caused by using gloves, and possibly by contact with other products and chemicals.
 Irritant contact dermatitis is not a true allergy to latex.